yahye-mohamed101/Social-Network/README.md

     git push origin <feature/name>
   - Go to the repository on GitHub and open a pull request.
 Make sure to compare your branch name to the main branch.

-## Credits
-- Starter code provided by the University of Minnesota Web Development BootCamp.
-- Mongoose was used for database modeling and queries.
-- Express was used for building the RESTful API.